Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 Some of the more common reasons are:

-• Rapid or irregular heart beat (often associated with shortness of breath, chest pain or dizziness).
+• Rapid or irregular heartbeat (often associated with shortness of breath, chest pain or dizziness).
 Common terms used are palpitations, racing heart or missed beats.

 • Blackout or dizziness.